-What Is a Protected Activity at Work?
+What is a Protected Activity in the Workplace?

 Protected activities at work can include the following:

 - Reporting sexual harassment

 - Demanding unpaid earned wages or unpaid overtime

 - Being a whistleblower or participating in an investigation